Fun for All: 4th International Conference on Game Translation and Accessibility -Taking Stock

 TransMedia Catalonia Research Group, Universitat Aut√≤noma de Barcelona

 In four decades the video game industry has become a worldwide phenomenon, generating millions in revenue every year.
 Video games are increasingly becoming more elaborate and sophisticated, with advanced graphics and intricate story lines, and developers and publishers need to reach the widest possible audience in order to maximise their return on investment.
 Translating games into other languages and designing games that can be played for a wide spectrum of players, regardless of their (dis)ability, are two obvious ways to contribute to increasing the audience for the game industry.
 In addition, games are increasingly being used for ‚Äúserious‚ÄĚ purposes beyond entertainment, such as education, and such games should also be designed inclusively, to facilitate access to them by all types of players.

-The successful previous editions of the Fun for All: International Conference on Translation and Accessibility in Video Games and Virtual Worlds, held at the Universitat Aut√≤noma de Barcelona in 2010 and 2012, became a meeting point for academic and professionals working in the game industry and the game localisation industry, as well as students interested in this field
+The successful previous editions of the Fun for All: International Conference on Translation and Accessibility in Video Games and Virtual Worlds, held at the Universitat Aut√≤noma de Barcelona in 2010, 2012 and 2014, have become a meeting point for academic and professionals working in the game industry and the game localisation industry, as well as students and translators interested in this field

 The fourth edition of the Fun for All Conference aims to continue fostering the interdisciplinary debate in these fields, to consolidate them as academic areas of research and to contribute to the development of best practices.